Volvo B7RLE: Malaysia

 In 2006, Rapid Bus ordered 120 Deftech bodied B7RLE buses for operation on RapidKL services.
 This is the first Rapid Bus fleet to feature wheelchair accessible ramp, and only bus fleet to feature wheelchair accessible ramp at both front and rear doors (later front doors ramp were removed after refurbishment).
 Later in 2014, MRT Malaysia Corp ordered 150 Gemilang Coachworks bodied B7RLE's for operation on MRT feeder bus.

 New Zealand

+Twenty Volvo B7RLEs with DesignLine bodies were delivered to NZ Bus, then owned by Infratil, for service in Auckland in May 2007.
+These have since been sold onto Ritchies Transport following the unification of operator branding and major network route overhaul in Auckland.

+In 2016, Go Bus Transport ordered eighteen Volvo B7RLEs, nine with Kiwi Bus Builders bodies and nine with Gemilang bodies.
+The batch of nine Volvo B7RLEs with Kiwi Bus Builders bodies were wrapped in AT Orange and operated the route 380 'Airporter' between Onehunga, Mangere, Auckland Airport, Papatoetoe and Manukau.
+In 2017, Go Bus Transport ordered seven Volvo B7RLEs this time with Global Bus Ventures (GBV) NZ Enviroline bodies, also being wrapped in AT Orange for the route 380 'Airporter'.
+These buses have now been subsequently rewrapped into Auckland Transport's AT Metro colour scheme.

-Ritchies Coachlines operate 20 bodied by DesignLine.
-Mana Coach Services operate 22 Kiwi Bus Builders bodied examples with a third axle added.
+Mana Coach Services operate 22 Kiwi Bus Builders bodied B7RLEs equipped with a third tag axle.

 Philippines

 The Philippines has B7RLEs running in Cebu City, operated by Metro Rapid Transport System Inc., the owner of MyBus.
 Starting July 2016, RRCG Transport launches "P2P (Point-to-Point) Premium Bus Service" for Alabang Town Center to Greenbelt 1, serving 3 units for King Long XMQ6127G with Sunwin SWB6128 front and rear mask, built by the Philippine-based Autodelta Coach Builders, Inc. This model is also used by Cebu Pacific for transporting passengers from NAIA Terminal 3 to their aircraft.
 The bus company Joanna Jesh Transport and CEM Trans Services Inc also started to use the bus model for its FTI-Navotas and Alabang-Malanday route respectively starting in 2019.